wolf-off/dom-di/README.md

   Site of project:  [http://dom-di.org](http://dom-di.org)

   NPM :  [dom-di](http://dom-di.org)

   GitHub:  [https://github.com/wolf-off/dom-di](https://github.com/wolf-off/dom-di)

 ## Purpose

   Target of DOM-DI is support your frontend by low coupling.
-  It allow you to implement Interaction and Dependency Injection between your component via DOM There are two main dirrection of usage:
+  It allow you to implement Interaction and Dependency Injection between your component via DOM.
+  There are two main dirrection of usage:
   1. In Web-components
   2. When you works with differents frameworks in one application (Angulars/React/Vue)